-The Indian Railways is among the world’s largest.
-Spread across 7,146 stations, the 64,600-km network enables the running of 19,000 trains on a daily basis.
+Indian Railways is among the world’s largest rail network, and its route length network is spread over 67,956 kms, with 13,169 passenger trains and 8,479 freight trains, plying 23 million travellers and 3 million tonnes (MT) of freight daily from 7,349 stations.
 India's railway network is recognised as one of the largest railway systems in the world under single management.

-The Government of India has focused on investing on railway infrastructure by making investor-friendly policies.
-It has moved quickly to enable foreign direct investment (FDI) in railways to improve infrastructure for freight and high-speed trains.
+Government of India has focused on investing in railway infrastructure by making investor-friendly policies.
+It has moved quickly to enable Foreign Direct Investment (FDI) in railways to improve infrastructure for freight and high-speed trains.
 At present, several domestic and foreign companies are also looking to invest in Indian rail projects.

 Following are some of the major investments and developments in India’s railways sector:

 - The Indian Railways is likely to deliver 58 super critical as well as 68 critical projects worth more than Rs.1,15,000 crore (US$ 15.44 billion) in the next few years.
 27 super critical projects will be completed by December 2021, while two projects will be handed over by March 2022.
 29 super critical projects—spanning 1,044 kms and costing Rs.
 11,588 crore (US$ 1.5 billion)—have been commissioned.
 Four projects worth Rs.
 1,408 crore (US$ 189.05 million) have been completed and the remaining projects are targeted for completion by March 2024.

 - In July 2021, the Ministry of Railways received bids from the private and public sectors to operate 29 pairs of trains with about 40 modern rakes, entailing an investment of ~Rs.
 7,200 crore (US$ 966.74 million).